maximewel/image_processing/assignement_4/README.md

 ## 2.d) Comment on the results obtained with the two methods

-* The gradient edge detection works in two steps that can be combined as shown above.
+* The gradient edge detection works in two steps that can be combined as shown above with a clipped addition of the images.
 The result is an image that has sharp lines and very precise edges around great changes in intensity.
+    * The gradients used are horiontal and vertical and both direction are well repreesnted, however some diagonal edges seem difficult to get (e.g. the Stop sign)
 * The Laplacian of Gaussian works in one step but has a bigger kernel - and the kernel used above is not he biggest one that can be computed.
-The filter's resulting image seems to separate the background in black from the principal shapes that are activated in white.
+The filter's resulting image again finds sharp edges from the images, but is activated more intensfully across the whole image
+    * The LoG finds finer edges and is more activated as shown on the Ara image
+    * The LoG detects edges in all directions

 The gradiant methods is done in vertical / horizontal steps, meaning they have a greatly reduced complexity if done right.
-If the Laplacian kernel is separable (it sure seems like it), both methods would be similar in complexity.\
+If the Laplacian kernel is separable (it sure seems like it), both methods would be similar in complexity for the same original kernel size.\
-The gradiant filters extract sharp edges (lines) separating objects whereas the Laplacian filter activates shapes that are filled - in order to have the same result, we would have to either apply a region mecanism for the gradiants or only take the edges for the Laplacian All in all, both produce great results and are already extracting most of the simple shapes of the three images tested (Lena, Stop, Ara)
+\
+Both gradient filters find edges convincingly.
+The LoG seems more powerfull than the 2 combined gradients at first glance because of its more intense edge-detecting power and its versatility in regards to the direction of the edges, meanwhile the two basic gradients filter used are horizontal and vertical.
+At the same time, it seems like separating regions of the images (e.g. for identification of the shapes and/or detection of particular shapes) would be easier with the former rater than the latter, which has a lot of activations inside a single shape.
+For example, Ara is well outlined by the gradients but filled with internal matches with the LoG.

 ## 3.c) Comment on the results obtained with the individual filters and their combination